jahnavi200431/Lunexa/README.md

-##LUNEXA THE CHATBOT ##
+🌟 LUNEXA: The Chatbot
-Lunexa is a lightweight, interactive chatbot developed using HTML, CSS, and JavaScript, designed to simulate natural human conversation through a web interface.
-Built without heavy frameworks, Lunexa demonstrates how front-end technologies can be used creatively to deliver responsive and engaging chatbot experiences.
-The chatbot features a clean and modern UI, handles basic user input, and provides intelligent replies through a scripted or rule-based logic system.
-Lunexa can be easily integrated into websites for customer support, FAQs, or educational interactions.
-Its modular structure allows for future enhancements, such as API integration, natural language processing, or machine learning features.
+Lunexa is a lightweight and interactive chatbot developed using HTML, CSS, and JavaScript, aimed at simulating natural human conversation within a web interface.
+Built entirely without heavy frameworks, Lunexa showcases how core front-end technologies can be leveraged to create responsive, engaging, and user-friendly chatbot experiences.

+Featuring a clean and modern UI, Lunexa handles basic user input and responds intelligently using scripted or rule-based logic.
+It can be seamlessly integrated into websites for purposes such as customer support, frequently asked questions (FAQs), or educational interactions.
+Its modular code structure also allows for easy upgrades — including API integration, natural language processing (NLP), or even machine learning enhancements in the future.